TCCL/router/README.md

 ### Request Payload Verification

 The library provides a mechanism for verifying a request payload that can avoid tedious boilerplate in the implementation of a request handler.
-Verification also helps sanitize user input.
+Verification also helps to sanitize user input.

-Payload verification functionality is defined in the `TCCL\Router\PayloadVerify` class, but is primarily accessed via `TCCL\Router\Router::getPayloadVerify`.
+Payload verification functionality is defined in the `TCCL\Router\PayloadVerify` class, but is primarily accessed via the `TCCL\Router\Router::getPayloadVerify()` method.

 #### Background